 3. Use Browser Extensions or Tools

-• Privacy-Focused Browsers: Consider using browsers like Brave is a web browser that focuses on privacy and security, offering features designed to block ads and trackers by default.
-It aims to provide a faster and more private browsing experience for its users. or DuckDuckGo is a privacy-focused search engine that does not track its users.
-It emphasizes protecting user data and providing unbiased search results., which prioritize privacy and block trackers by default.
-Read about how these browsers operate here.
+• Privacy-Focused Browsers: Consider using browsers like Brave, a web browser that focuses on privacy and security, offering features designed to block ads and trackers by default, or DuckDuckGo, a privacy-focused search engine that does not track its users.
+These browsers emphasize protecting user data and providing unbiased search results.

 4. Clear Browsing Data Regularly